akoufa/nodejs-app-architecture/README.md

 ## Data Layer

-The data layer is implemented using repositories, that hide the underlying data sources (database, network, cache, etc), and provides an abstraction over them so other parts of the application that make use of the repositories, don't care about the origin of the data and are decoupled from the specific implementations used, like the Sequelize ORM (PostgresSQL) that is used by this app.
+The data layer is implemented using repositories, that hide the underlying data sources (database, network, cache, etc), and provides an abstraction over them so other parts of the application that make use of the repositories, don't care about the origin of the data and are decoupled from the specific implementations used, like Mongoose ORM (MongoDb) that is used by this app.
 Furthermore, the repositories are responsible to map the entities they fetch from the data sources to the models used in the applications.
 This is important to enable the decoupling.

 ## Domain Layer